goodyhsu/3D-Indoor-Scene-Segmentation/README.md

-# DLCV Final Project ( 3D ScanNet200 long-tail segmentation )
+# 3D ScanNet200 long-tail segmentation

 # How to run code
 ## Installation